High-Energy Collision of Quarks and Mesons in the Schwinger Model: From Tensor Networks to Circuit QED

 The electric-field evolution for the two collisions is displayed in \cref{fig:meson_scat}(a,i).
-Before the collision, the background electric field is only locally disturbed by the charge-neutral mesons [\cref{fig:phase-diagram}(c,ii)], unlike in the deconfined case where the presence of free quarks can lead to electric-field screening at arbitrary long distances.
+Before the collision, the background electric field is only locally disturbed by the charge-neutral mesons [\cref{fig:phase-diagram}(c,ii)].
 After the collision, the mesons partially fragment into a quark-antiquark pair.
 The quarks are joined by an electric-field string which screens the background electric field (light-blue regions) inside the collision cone.
 As the quarks travel outward, their kinetic energy gets converted into the potential energy of the string.
 Eventually, they turn and propagate back in the opposite direction [see also \cref{fig:meson_scat}(c)] causing a second collision.
 Weaker confinement $\varepsilon=0.04$ allows the quarks to propagate farther.

 Next, we project the time-evolved state onto two-particle components, focusing on the lightest two mesons $\pi_1,\pi_2$, and the quark-antiquark pair $q\bar{q}$.
 While the latter are not true (i.e., asymptotic) quasiparticles, at weak confinement $\varepsilon\ll 1$, (anti)quarks can be approximately described by the modified quasiparticle ansatz of Ref.~\cite{milstedCollisionsFalseVacuumBubble2022}.
 This requires a uMPS representation of the electric-flux string, which we approximate by its lowest energy state, a so-called ``false-vacuum" state \cite{colemanFateFalseVacuum1977,callanFateFalseVacuum1977}, corresponding to the second (local) minimum in \cref{fig:phase-diagram}(c,i).